AmirrezaAPTech/AmirrezaAPTech/README.md

 ## About Me

-- 🌱 Currently, I'm honing my skills in HTML, CSS, and JavaScript.
+- 🌱 Currently, I'm honing my skills in React.
 - 🔭 I'm constantly exploring new front-end technologies and learning the latest web development trends.
 - 🚀 My goal is to become a proficient full-stack developer and contribute to the ever-evolving web ecosystem.